Device Metrics Dimensions

 Non-directional

-Uptime The time (in hundredths of a second) since the network management portion of the system was last re-initialized. string
+Uptime Time (in hundredths of a second) since the network management system was last re-initialized. string

 UDR